 Access the cash value

 If you're short on cash, you might wonder: Can you cash out a life insurance policy before death?
-Removing money from a policy is only a possibility if the policy has financial value.
+Cashing out money from a policy is only a possibility if the policy has financial value.
 A cash value component is included in all whole life plans and most universal life policies, although term life policies do not.

 You can access the cash value in a variety of ways, including taking out a policy loan, withdrawing money from the cash value, or surrendering the policy.
 When taking money out of the insurance, think about how it would effect the death benefit.
 A personal loan or home equity loan is a preferable option if you do not want to risk diminishing the death benefit.